varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-backends.rst

     Defaults to the same amount as the threshold.

-..
-XXX: Where and why? benc

 Now we define the 'director'::

     import directors;

-    director example_director round-robin {
-        { .backend = server1; }
-        { .backend = server2; }
+    sub vcl_init {
+        new vdir = directors.round_robin();
+        vdir.add_backend(backend1);
+        vdir.add_backend(backend2);
     }

-You use this director just as you would use any other director or backend.
+You use this director as a backend_hint for requests, just like you would with a simple backend.
 Varnish will not send traffic to hosts that are marked as unhealthy.

 Varnish can also serve stale content if all the backends are down.
 See :ref:`users-guide-handling_misbehaving_servers` for more information on how to enable this.

-Please note that Varnish will keep probes active for all loaded VCLs.
+Please note that Varnish will keep health probes running for all loaded VCLs.
 Varnish will coalesce probes that seem identical - so be careful not to change the probe config if you do a lot of VCL loading.
 Unloading the VCL will discard the probes.
 For more information on how to do this please see ref:`reference-vcl-director`.